illinifanboy/gma/overview.md

 <img width="720" alt="Ingredients" src="https://illinifanboy.github.io/assets/images/general/twobooks.jpg">

 I now have these two binders.
 I had them sitting in a box in a corner of my bedroom for it seems like a decade.
 Before that, my syster had them.
-Well, now I want to share parts of what she saved with you.
+Well, now I want to share parts of what my Grandmother collected.

 This will be a very slow work in progress.
 I plan try any recipe before I share it.
 Just stay tuned and check back from time to time.